 Beginning students need a great deal of repetition.
 If you have ever tried to learn a language you probably needed to hear phrases many times to understand them.
 Repetition helps students to remember and imitate what they heard.

-This means that the teacher needs to limit the amount of words, phrases, and sentences they teach.
+This means that the teacher needs to limit the number of words, phrases, and sentences they teach.
 This is not easy, especially for new teachers who are often put in charge of teaching beginners and race through the curriculum to the frustration of the beginning students.

-Repetition and a slow pace helps students to develop the automatic processing they need in order to achieve fluency.
+Repetition and a slow pace help students to develop the automatic processing they need in order to achieve fluency.
 This can also be enhanced by focusing on purpose in communication rather than the grammatical structure of language.

-The techniques use din class should short and simple with a high degree variety to offset the boredom of repetition.
+The techniques used in class should short and simple with a high degree variety to offset the boredom of repetition.
 In other words, find many ways to teach one idea or concept.

 Who’s the Center